luisfurquim/prana/README.md

 ### Propagation Down;

-Propagation down occurs whenever you change a property in a module's 'this' which id used to define the value of an attribute of an element's tag of another module.
+Propagation down occurs whenever you change a property in a module's 'this' which is used to define the value of an attribute of an element's tag of another module.

 See the example below: